liferay/liferay-docs/develop/tutorials/articles/140-application-security/01-application-permissions/05-check-permissions.markdown

 A best practice is to create methods in your `-ServiceImpl` classes that call the same methods in your `-LocalServiceImpl` classes, but wrap those calls in permission checks.
-If you expose your services as web services, then any client calling those services must then have permission to call the service.
+If you expose your services as web services, then any client calling those services must have permission to call the service.
 In this way, you separate your business logic (contained in the `-LocalServiceImpl` class) from your permissions logic (contained in the `-ServiceImpl` class).